This is a guide covering the fisheye lens.

 4. Curvilinear Perspective

-Not only a circular perspective from high above you can capture the interesting curvilinear perspective of buildings from the ground up too using fisheye lenses.
+Not only a circular perspective from high above, but you can also capture the interesting curvilinear perspective of buildings from the ground up too using fisheye lenses.

 Using different camera angles and not keeping the horizon line perfectly parallel to the ground can be a great way to use a fisheye lens.